sudvarma/craft/README.md

        c)    Should be able to view expenses for an event

+### Usecases

+       a)    Create an event

+       b)    Add users to event

+       c)    User to add spendings

+       d)    Aggregate spending by each user/ total expense

+       e)    Divide the aggregare appropriately across the group

+### Major backend Design Elements

+       -      Event [NEW/ACTIVE/CLEARED]
+       -      User
+       -      Event-User
+       -      Event-User-txn (partitioned across cluster)
+       -      Reports (Partitioned materialized views that could be refreshed at varyiing intervals)
+       -      The EVENTS in CLEARED state, could be moved to document database _event document containing all details for a given event_

+ ### Exposed REST APIs

+       -      /events
+                     POST - would create a new event GET - could return all events

+       -      /events/<eventid>
+                     GET - could return event details
+                     DELETE - could delete the event

+       -      /events/<eventid>/users
+                     GET - would return all users
+                     POST - would create a new user

+        -     /events/<eventid>/users/<userid>
+                     GET - would get user details for the given event DELETE - could delete the user from the given event

+         -    /events/<eventid>/users/<userid>/txns
+                     GET - would get details of event/user txn POST - would add amount to event/user txn DELETE - would create a new entry in event/user/txn with negative amount

+          -   /events/<eventid>/users/txns
+                     GET - would get txn details for the given <event id>

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for